trapexit/mergerfs/README.md

 #### Filters

 Policies basically search branches and create a list of files / paths for functions to work on.
 The policy is responsible for filtering and sorting.
-Filters include **minfreespace**, whether or not a branch is mounted read only, and the branch tagging (RO,NC,RW).
+Filters include **minfreespace**, whether or not a branch is mounted read-only, and the branch tagging (RO,NC,RW).
 The policy defines the sorting but filtering is mostly uniform as described below.

 * No **search** policies filter.
 * All **action** policies will filter out branches which are mounted **read-only** or tagged as **RO (read-only)**.